arkovia/acts/constitution-act.md

 3. Appoint, fire and hire leaders and staff of EGIs
 4. Pardon criminals
 5. Modify this part of the constitution

-### Section 6: Prime Gen
-#### Segment 1: Powers of the Prime Gen
-The Prime Gen holds the powers to:
-1. Casting votes
-2. Receiving power in state of emergency

-#### Segment 2: Term Length
-The term length of each Prime Gen is 2 months.

-#### Segment 3: Prime Gen Election Protocol

-1. Voting is compulsory
-2. Gens may not vote for themselves
-3. Prime gen receives right to casting vote
-4. Follows Genesis Council voting protocol
-5. Gen with highest votes receives Prime Gen
-6. Prime Gens may be re-elected

-#### Segment 4: Replacement of Prime Gen
-The Genesis Council may hold a vote to remove the Prime Gen. The Prime Gen does not need to be present.
-At least `50% + 1` of the Gens not including the Prime Gen must approve.

-### Section 7: State of Emergency
-#### Segment 1: Triggering State of Emergency
-State of Emergency can be triggered by a vote in the Genesis Council. `75% +` of the Council must approve.
-If the proposal is accepted, the Prime Gen Receives full control over the nation and its military.

-#### Segment 2: Nullified Genesis Council Powers
-All of the council's powers during State of Emergency are nullified, besides the powers to:
-1. Vote for an end State of Emergency.
-2. Amend this part of the constitution.
-3. Ability to re-elect the Prime Gen

-#### Segment 3: Extended Prime Gen Term
-If State of Emergency lasts more than the Gen's term, the Gen continues their position, but when State of Emergency is ended, a Gen re-election must be held.

-#### Segment 4: Prime Gen Unavailability
-If the Prime Gen becomes unavailable during State of Emergency, an emergency Prime Gen re-election is held.

-#### Segment 5: Ending State of Emergency
-State of Emergency can be ended by a Genesis Council vote.
-If the proposal is accepted, state of emergency is cancelled and powers are returned to the Genesis Council.

 ### Section 6: Membership
 #### Segment 1: Minimum Gens